OmkarKirpan/pptxTrans/memory-bank/activeContext.md

    - Implement time-travel debugging for the editor

 ## 4. Active Decisions & Considerations
+- **Share Service Implementation:**
+  - Using Hono.js for the API framework due to its lightweight nature and excellent TypeScript support
+  - Leveraging Bun.js for improved performance and simplified dependency management
+  - Implementing JWT-based tokens with jose library for secure sharing
+  - Designing middleware-first architecture for clean separation of concerns
+  - Ensuring proper error handling and logging throughout the service
+  - Integrating with Supabase for database operations and authentication validation

 - **Real-time Synchronization Strategy:**
   - Using Supabase real-time channels for efficient database change subscriptions
   - Implementing optimistic updates pattern for responsive UI feedback